opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 ![Discover](../for-elasticsearch-docs/docs/images/kibana-discover-tab.png)

 To understand and organize these fields for your visualizations you can add these fields one by one.
 Choose **Add** (next to the field name) to include the fields that you need.
-Added fields will be displayed on the right panel in a tabular form for easy understanding, searching, and filtering.
+Added fields are displayed on the right panel in a tabular form for easy understanding, searching, and filtering.

 ![Discover-include fields](../for-elasticsearch-docs/docs/images/kibana-discover-tab-add-file.png)